Alcyon: Cyclecars between wars

 In 1914, the company's name was changed to Automobiles Alcyon.
 After the war, the first model was a 1914 cc four-cylinder model, some examples of which were tuned and sold by the Lyons agent as Alycon-GLs and performed quite well in competition.
 However, the car was not a success and did not sell well, so in 1923, Alcyon moved into the production of cyclecars, using 500 cc two-stroke flat-twin engines in a design bought from SIMA-Violet.
 Later the company manufactured another cyclecar of similar design, thought this one featured a single-cylinder engine.
 This proved a complete flop, and the company failed in 1928.
 Alcyon never sold cars again.

+Trophée Gentil (1946-1963)

+In 1946, the "Gentil Trophy" was created in memory of the founder of Cycles Alcyon, who died that year.
+It was awarded for the "achievement of the year", and took the form of a work of art created by Carlo Sarrabezolles.
+Each National Federation expressed its choice and the winner had to obtain 70% of the votes to obtain this honorary title.